 James Hanlon’s reporting for The Spokesman-Review is funded in part by Report for America and by members of the Spokane community.
 This story, which was first published on January 31, 2023 in the Spokesman Review, can be republished by other organizations for free under a Creative Commons license.
+Learn how you can support the Rural Health Initiative.

 By James Hanlon, reporter for The Spokesman-Review